State Authorization of Distance Education

 The following disclosure pertains to students who enroll in Johns Hopkins School of Education Master of Science in Education program offered in Texas.

-After exhausting Johns Hopkins’ grievance/complaint process, current, former, and prospective students may initiate a complaint with THECB by submitting the required forms along with evidence of their completion of their institution’s complaint procedures.
-Complaints may be submitted using one of the following three options:
+After exhausting Johns Hopkins University’s grievance/complaint process, current, former, and prospective students may initiate a complaint with THECB by submitting the required forms along with evidence of their completion of their institution’s complaint procedures.
+Complaints may be submitted using one of the following ways:

-• Completing the online student complaint form and uploading the required supporting documentation in Portable Document Format (PDF)
+• Completing the online THECB Student Complaint and Authorization Form and uploading the required supporting documentation in Portable Document Format (PDF)

-To access the online student complaint form, use the “Contact Us” link to submit an email with “Student Complaint Against a Higher Education Institution” selected as the Contact Reason.
-After submitting your email, wait a few moments for the online student complaint form to be automatically presented for your use.
+• To access the form, use the “Contact Us” link to submit an email with “Student Complaint Against a Higher Education Institution” selected as the Contact Reason.
+After submitting your email, wait a few moments for the form to be automatically presented for your use.

 • Mailing printed forms and documentation to: